cloudnative-pg/cloudnative-pg/docs/src/security.md

 more flexible deployment method.
 The community offers support for building the necessary files and packages to deploy the operator from [OperatorHub.io](https://operatorhub.io/operator/cloudnative-pg).
-OLM allows users to configure the operator to watch specific namespaces or all namespaces, enabling more granular permission management.
+OLM allows users to configure the operator to watch either all namespaces, or specific namespaces, enabling more granular permission management.

 #### Why Are ClusterRole Permissions Needed?

 Currently, the operator requires ClusterRole permissions only to get `nodes` objects.
-All other permissions can be namespace-scoped or ClusterRole.
+All other permissions can be namespace-scoped (i.e. Role), or cluster-wide (i.e. ClusterRole).

 Even with these permissions, if someone gains access to the `ServiceAccount`, they will only have `get`, `list`, and `watch` permissions, which are limited